Vauxhall Motors: Motorsports

 In 2001 the BTCC regulations changed and Vauxhall brought the Astra Coupe into the BTCC.
-The Astra would dominate the BTCC between 2001 and 2004 with the drivers title won by Jason Plato in 2001, James Thompson in 2002 – 2004 and Yvan Muller in 2003.
+The Astra would dominate the BTCC between 2001 and 2004 with the drivers title won by Jason Plato in 2001, James Thompson in 2002–2004 and Yvan Muller in 2003.
 Vauxhall also won the Manufacturers Award and Teams Award every year also.

-In 2005 the Astra Coupe was replaced by the Astra Sport Hatch however it was not as competitive as the Astra Coupe and restricted success for Vauxhall in 2005 and 2006.
+In 2005 the Astra Coupe was replaced by the Astra Sport Hatch; however, it was not as competitive as the Astra Coupe and restricted success for Vauxhall in 2005 and 2006.

 In 2007 The regulations changed again and Vauxhall brought the Vectra back.
 The Vectra brought success back to Vauxhall after Fabrizio Giovanardi won the 2007 and 2008 BTCC championship.
 Fabrizio Giovanardi finished 3rd in the championship in 2009 before Vauxhall pulled sponsorship out at the end of 2009 due to and the economic crisis and lack of official manufacturers in the BTCC.

 In November 2016 it was announced that Vauxhall would return to the BTCC in partnership with Power Maxed Racing.
 It was later announced that former BTCC and WTCC driver Tom Chilton would lead the team with Senna Proctor as his teammate.
 The team earned a podium at their first meeting of the year at Brands Hatch, and their best finish was a 2nd at Silverstone, with Rob Huff standing in for Tom Chilton.

 2018 saw the team return as TAG Autosport with Power Maxed Racing, with Senna Proctor this time teaming up with Josh Cook.
 The first round of the year saw Senna Proctor take both his and the Team's first win at Brands Hatch, as he made an incredible drive from P28 to take the chequered flag.
 Josh Cook followed at Donington just a few weeks later with a Pole Position and a Lights to Flag victory in the first race, followed by yet another podium in Race 3.
 Another win followed for Cook at the following round at Thruxton.
 Throughout the year the team managed another 10 podiums, and dropped no lower than 3rd in the Teams Standings for the entire season.
 More than 50% of race finishes saw at least 1 driver in the Top 10.

 For 2019, the decision was made to run as Sterling Insurance with Power Maxed Racing, with two new drivers; Jason Plato, the most successful driver in British history (by race wins) and former Independents Champion Rob Collard.
-At the time of writing, the team have scored a number of podium finishes, and sit within the Top 5 in the Teams' Standings.